core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Message Binding, Sequence Numbers, Freshness and Replay Protection

-The requirements and properties described in Section 7 of {{I-D.ietf-core-object-security}} also apply to OSCORE used in group communication.
+The requirements and properties described in Section 7 of {{RFC8613}} also apply to OSCORE used in group communication.
 In particular, group OSCORE provides message binding of responses to requests, which provides relative freshness of responses, and replay protection of requests.

 ## Synchronization of Sender Sequence Numbers # {#sec-synch-seq-num}